Pi-Hole Review

 installation process is a script that downloads the rest and does everything you need to get

 started.
-The Pi-hole software not only filters advertising & telemetry, but it can be optionally
+The Pi-Hole software not only filters advertising & telemetry, but it can be optionally

 configured to include DHCP and DNS services.